ni26/MAPCP2019U/Homework/1/README.md

 Auto-merging Homework/1/test.txt
 Automatic merge failed; fix conflicts and then commit the result.
 The reason it happens is that we have test.txt in both branches; both test1 and test2.
 So this makes git confused.

+(K) I do not get any errors when checking out test2.
+I don't know why!